 To assure that Payden & Rygel meets their fiduciary responsibilities as an investment adviser, we have in place policies and procedures to support our ESG & Stewardship efforts

-In addition to our applicable firm wide policies, Payden & Rygel and affiliated companies has been appointed as investment manager/adviser to various EU domiciled collective investment schemes.
+In addition to our applicable firm wide policies, Payden & Rygel and affiliated companies have been appointed as investment manager/adviser to various EU domiciled collective investment schemes.
 Payden manages many of these investments so that they can be designated as Article 8 financial products pursuant to the Sustainable Finance Disclosure Regulation (EU 2019/2088).
 Payden has further been appointed by certain clients under separately managed accounts to manage assets in accordance with SFDR Article 8.

 Payden & Rygel respects your right to privacy.
 We also know that you expect us to conduct and process your business in an accurate and efficient manner and in compliance with applicable legal and regulatory requirements.